About Work Study

 Work study is work performed by students on campus.
 It can be in an office, a lab, on the college grounds, or working with a faculty or staff member.
-The current rate of pay is $10.00 per hour and students may work up to 20 hours per week.
+The current rate of pay is $12 per hour and students may work up to 20 hours per week.

 Students in the CalWORKs Program are referred by a CalWORKs counselor to Jenny Trickey, Work Study coordinator.
 She facilitates student employment procedures, manages budget requirements, monitors student payroll, and completes student employment verifications.
-The initial student appointment is to assess work skills and start job search.
+The initial student appointment is to assess work skills and start the job search.
 Whenever possible work study placement is related to students' educational goals.

-Students may work up to 20 hrs. per week during Spring and Fall semesters, and up to 30 hrs. per week during Winter and Summer Sessions.
+Students may work up to 20 hours per week during Spring and Fall semesters, and up to 30 hrs. per week during Winter and Summer Sessions.
 The scheduled work hours of a student are based on the needs of the hiring department.

 Disabled Student Program Requirements

 Disabled students must provide a letter from the Disabled Student Office stating how many units the student would carry during the Fall and Spring semesters.
 The student must carry at least 1 unit to work during Winter or Summer sessions.

 For more information or to make an appointment, contact Jenny Trickey: (310) 434-8526 or email@example.com.

 Office Location: Student Services Building.
 The office is next door to EOPS/CARE on the Pico Blvd. side of the campus.